Undergraduate Course: Norwegian Language 2 (ELCS08011)

-Norwegian Language 2 is a full-year 20-credit course taught for two hours a week, partly in the target language.
+Norwegian Language 2 is a full-year 20-credit course taught for 3 hours a week in Semester 1 and 2 hours a week in Semester 2, partly in the target language.
 The aim of the course is to build on and develop the skills acquired in first year so that, by the end of the session, the student will be linguistically competent to study at a Norwegian university, having reached CEFR level B2.
 Students will be able to:

 1. speak at a level that encompasses everyday situations and a wide range of topics in current affairs and general culture;

 2. write the language accurately using all the main grammatical structures and with an ability to vary register according to the main types of informal and formal usage;